 ABOUT WILD EWE

-Wild Ewe is a social enterprise company incorporated in 2021.
-Social enterprises are businesses that are changing the world for the better.
+I set up Wild Ewe as a social enterprise company.
+For anyone not aware of what social enterprises are, they are businesses that are changing the world for the better.
 Like traditional businesses they aim to make a profit but it’s what they do with their profits that sets them apart – reinvesting or donating them to create positive social change.
 By law, the profits of a social enterprise must go to further the objects of that enterprise and cannot be paid to owners or shareholders as would be the case in a commercial company.

 to promote the public understanding and appreciation of natural heritage by facilitating nature safaris and outdoor learning opportunities

 to support the advancement of the public by providing opportunities to engage in the study, practice and teaching of nature and the outdoor environment and community learning